hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 * Port 9997 is used for receiving logs
 * The forwarder sends the data over a random source port, but the indexer receives logs on port 9997

-## rsyslog and rsync
+## rsyslog, rsync, and logrotate
 `rsyslog` is a log processing system available on most linux distributions.
 It's the default system logger for __AlmaLinux__, which is the distribution I will be using for both lab and jump server.

+It listens for security-related events (like SSH attempts) from the Linux kernel and programs, then writes those events to the live log file: `/var/log/secure`.

 `rsync` is a file transfer program that can be used to transfer files between two machines.

+`logrotate` is a utility that manages log files.
+It is a standalone utility that runs periodically (usually daily/weekly via a cron job).
+Its job is to archive the live /var/log/secure file (e.g., compress it to secure-YYYYMMDD.gz) and then tell rsyslog to start writing to a fresh, empty `/var/log/secure` file

-Leveraging both wil allow me to automate forwarding logs from the lab to jump server.
+Leveraging these wil allow me to automate forwarding logs from the lab to jump server.

 ## Tailscale overview
 Tailscale is a zero-config VPN built on wireguard that creates a secure connection between devices.
 Tailscale's built in ACL system allows me to define granular rules that restrict which devices can communicate with each other.
 This is crucial for practicing defense in depth for this project.
 Even if the lab VM is compromised, attacker can't pivot to other devices without valid ACL permissions.